Twenty Years of Jewish Storytelling

 The Musical Legacy of Samuel E. Goldfarb

-A longtime choir director at Temple De Hirsch Sinai and a key figure in American Jewish music.
+Samuel E. Goldfarb was a longtime choir director at Temple De Hirsch Sinai and a key figure in American Jewish music.
 Over decades, he trained many in song, building choirs central to Seattle's Jewish community.
-He composed the popular “Dreidel Song,” sung worldwide during Chanukkah.
+He also composed the popular “Dreidel Song,” sung worldwide during Chanukkah.
 Through teaching, compositions, and dedication to musical excellence, Goldfarb fostered community, leaving a legacy in the voices he mentored and the music uniting people across generations.
 On June 10, 2007, a concert and exhibit, conceived by Lucy Spring, a former junior choir director under Goldfarb, reunited former choir members.
 Singers from different generations performed his music, many for the first time in decades.
 The program included performances by Althea Stroum and a reenactment of a duo skit by Spring and Kathie Barokas.
 An exhibit of photos and artifacts, curated by Lisa Kranseler with Goldfarb’s grandson’s help, accompanied the event.

 Shalom!
 Sefarad and the Seattle Historic Sephardic Walking Tour